 There is no way to know exactly how many Philadelphians live in illegally subdivided homes, city officials say, but they acknowledge that the problem is not going away.

-“In a city as poor as Philadelphia, with an affordable housing shortage, it's not surprising that we see boarding houses all over the city and especially in North Philadelphia,” said Karen Guss, a spokeswoman for L&I. “You would be surprised to find out how many there really are.
+“In a city as poor as Philadelphia, with an affordable housing shortage, it's not surprising that we see boarding houses all over the city and especially in North Philadelphia,” said Karen Guss, a spokeswoman for the Department of Licenses and Inspections (L&I).
+“You would be surprised to find out how many there really are.
 Many are indistinguishable from any other single-family rowhouse.
 It's also not the case that every rooming house is a fire trap, many of them are up to code.”

 Brittany Dixon lives on the 1800 block of North 21st Street in another three-story house that has been carved into multiple units.